rogosprojects/kpods-monitor/README.md

 - Calculates usage trends based on historical data
 - Formats metrics in human-readable format (e.g., MiB, GiB)
 - Can be completely disabled via configuration to reduce load on Kubernetes API server

+When metrics collection is disabled:
+- No connections are made to the Kubernetes Metrics API
+- CPU and memory columns are hidden in the UI
+- Pod status watching continues to function normally
+- Real-time updates for pod status changes are still provided
+- Resource usage is significantly reduced by eliminating metrics-related API calls

 ### Health Calculation